teen siblings sit outside

 Why Did One of My Children Develop Problems When the Other Didn’t?

-Parents with more than one child understand that each of their kids are different, and that these differences can have an impact during the teen years – but many parents don’t fully understand how these various experiences can combine to influence long-term well-being and developmental outcomes, including those related to mental health.
+Parents with more than one child understand that each of their kids are different, and that these differences can have an impact during the teen years – but many parents don’t fully understand how their various experiences can combine to influence long-term well-being and developmental outcomes, including those related to mental health.

 Despite the clear understanding that each child is unique, parents often have difficulty with the fact that one child may develop mental health issues as they grow up, when the other – or others – may not develop any issues at all.
 A new study sheds light on this phenomenon, and identifies a factor that has the power to predict some developmental outcomes during young adulthood: